66 Forgiveness Journal Prompts for Forgiving Yourself

 Take a moment to think about your intention for starting a forgiveness journal.
 What do you hope to gain from this practice?
 How do you want to grow and heal through the process of forgiveness?

-Choose a writing time
+Choose a Writing Time

 Decide on a time of day that works best for you to write in your forgiveness journal.
 It could be in the morning, before bed, or at any other time that feels most comfortable and convenient.

-Write freely
+Write Freely

 When you sit down to write, try to write freely without judgement or self-criticism.
 Allow your thoughts and emotions to flow onto the page without worrying about structure or grammar.